Gohla/pie/tutorial/src/2_incrementality/index.md

 # Introduction

-In this part, we will implement an *incremental* build context.
+In this chapter, we will implement an *incremental* build context.
 An incremental context selectively executes tasks — only those that are affected by a change.
 In other words, an incremental context executes the *minimum number of tasks* required to make all tasks up-to-date.